The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Introduction

-Stellar haloes are very faint structures (with surface brightnesses of $\mu \geq \, 30 \, \rm mag \, \rm arcsec^{-2}$) and detecting and analysing them in low-mass galaxies is challenging.
-In the MW, it is easier to observationally study the stellar halo because our location allows us to analyse in detail the stars that comprise it, and it has been a subject of study in the last decades.
+Stellar halos are very faint structures (with surface brightnesses of $\mu \geq \, 30 \, \rm mag \, \rm arcsec^{-2}$), making it challenging to detect and analyse them in low-mass galaxies.
+In the MW, it is easier to study the stellar halo observationally because our location allows us to analyse in detail the stars that comprise it, and it has been a subject of study in the last decades.
 For example, \cite{Juric2008} used data from the Sloan Digital Sky Survey (SDSS) and found evidence for a MW oblate stellar halo. \cite{Bell2008} also used SDSS data and proved that the MW stellar halo is highly structured, which can be explained with accretions from satellite galaxies.
-More recently, Gaia data were released \citep{Gaia2016} and it was useful to study the stellar halo of the MW in more detail, allowing the discovery of many substructures of which it is comprised \citep[e.g., the Gaia-Enceladus debris,][]{Helmi2018, Belokurov2018}.
+More recently, Gaia data were released \citep{Gaia2016} and it was useful to study the stellar halo of the MW in more detail, allowing for the discovery of many substructures of which it is comprised \citep[e.g. the Gaia-Enceladus debris,][]{Helmi2018, Belokurov2018}.
 Furthermore, \cite{Conroy2019} used data from the H3 Survey and found that the stellar halo of the MW is relatively metal-rich, with no discernible metallicity gradient observed over the range of 6 to 100 kpc, supporting the notion of a diverse accretion history where various dwarf galaxies contributed to a relatively uniform metallicity in the stellar halo.
-Besides our own galaxy, several other MW-mass galaxies have been found to have stellar haloes and have been subject of many studies.
-Such is the case of Andromeda \cite[e.g.,][]{Guhathakurta2005, Gilbert2012, Gilbert2014, Ibata2014}, NGC 253, NGC 891, NGC 3031, NGC 4565, NGC 4945, NGC 7814, M101 and CenA \cite[e.g.,][]{Monachesi2016a, Crnojevic2016, Harmsen2017, Jang2020, Harmsen2023, Beltrand2024}, among others.
+Besides our own galaxy, several other MW-mass galaxies have been found to have stellar halos and have been subject of many studies.
+Such is the case of Andromeda \cite[e.g.][]{Guhathakurta2005, Gilbert2012, Gilbert2014, Ibata2014}, NGC 253, NGC 891, NGC 3031, NGC 4565, NGC 4945, NGC 7814, M101, and CenA \cite[e.g.][]{Monachesi2016a, Crnojevic2016, Harmsen2017, Jang2020, Harmsen2023, Beltrand2024}, among others.
 Most of these galaxies were studied as part of the Galaxy Halos, Outer disks, Substructure, Thick disks and Star clusters (GHOSTS) survey \citep{Radburn-Smith2011}.
-In this MW stellar mass range, \cite{Monachesi2016a} found that the outskirts of the six galaxies from GHOSTS were built from smaller accreted objects and present a diversity in their metallicity profiles, and \cite{Harmsen2017} discovered a strong correlation between the stellar halo metallicities and the stellar halo masses of those same galaxies in addition to finding a diversity in the stellar halo properties of galaxies that are alike in terms of mass and morphology.
+In this MW stellar mass range, \cite{Monachesi2016a} found that the outskirts of the six galaxies from GHOSTS were built from smaller accreted objects and present a diversity in their metallicity profiles. \cite{Harmsen2017} discovered a strong correlation between the stellar halo metallicities and the stellar halo masses of those same galaxies, in addition to finding a diversity in the stellar halo properties (such as their stellar masses, metallicities, metallicity gradients, stellar mass fraction, shapes, and their profile density's power-law slope) of galaxies that are alike in terms of mass and morphology.